 Add predefined recipients

 Predefining form recipients is optional.
-However, when there is some clarity about who needs to be notified about a given situation, you will probably want to predefine one or more recipients for your form.
+However, when there is some clarity about who needs to be notified about a given situation, you can predefine one or more recipients for your form.

-For example, a form named Critical Database Outage might have predefined recipients such as a dynamic team named On Call Oracle DBAs, and a user named Kelly Clark, who is the VP of Operations.
-You can even control whether the message sender can view and edit the predefined recipients list, as explained below.
+For example, a form named Critical Database Outage might have predefined recipients such as a dynamic team named On Call Oracle DBAs, and a user named Kelly Clarke, who is the VP of Operations.
+You can even control whether the person using the form can view and edit the predefined recipients list, as explained below.

 On the form's Layout tab, you can add either single or multiple recipients.